Creme de Cassis

 Paladar

-A very velvety texture and an ample, frank attack on the fruit.
+A very velvety texture with a rich, bold attack on the fruit.

 Nutrición y propiedades

-Very rich in sugar, Crème de Cassis retains some of the vitamins and antioxidant powers of the fruit.
-It should nevertheless be consumed in moderation.
+Crème de Cassis is very rich in sugar but retains some of the vitamins and antioxidants from the fruit.
+Nevertheless, be sure to enjoy it in moderation.

 Nota de la redacción

-« While Crème de Cassis is popular in France, it is just as popular abroad.
-In the United States, for example, it is used to make the El Diablo cocktail, in addition to lime, tequila and ginger ale.
-In Japan, it is regularly mixed with... tea! »
+« While Crème de Cassis is popular in France, it's just as appreciated abroad.
+In the United States for example, it's used with lime, tequila, and ginger ale to make the El Diablo cocktail.
+In Japan, it's often mixed with... tea! »

 Cómo se utiliza